ryantd42/NY-Legislative-Git/2023/S6712A-2023/bill.md

  analyses to identify and recommend to the commission best practices that lead  to  high student performance and cost-efficient methods for imple- menting those best practices in the state's public schools.
-  2. No later than September 1, 2026, and every September of each fourth year thereafter, the commission shall issue a report  to  the  governor, the legislature, and the regents that:
+  2. No later than September 1, 2027, and every September of each fourth year thereafter, the commission shall issue a report  to  the  governor, the legislature, and the regents that:
+ S. 6712--A  4

   (a)  summarizes its reviews of the implementation of the new founda- tion aid formula and proposes such revisions to the formula  as  may  be necessary  and  appropriate  to  ensure  that every school will have the